 How your donation will be used

 Because of the urgency of this need, timing is critical.
-We need to raise the $192,000 to construct the two girls dorms in India by the end of this year, so that they can break ground early in 2019.
+We are believing the Lord to provide the $192,000 needed to construct the two girls dorms in India by the end of this year, so that they can break ground early in 2019.
 One of our partner ministries, Fifty-Two.4 (check them out!), has already started raising funds towards this project through their running fund raising campaign.
-85% of your donation will go directly toward the construction costs for these homes, while 15% will help offset costs for the Send HOPE Now Team to continue to be good stewards of finances, and to connect more people to all that God is doing in India.
+This is a great opportunity for you to give HOPE for today and for eternity to girls who are in dire need of a safe, loving home.